textkernel/oneui/CONTRIBUTING.md

 ```

 ### Using Type
-Types are useful for union types.
-So its are more “composable” :
+Types are useful for union types, meaning they are more "composable":

 ```javascript
 type MyType = TypeA | TypeB